joepie91/node-cdx/README.md

 ## Usage

 `cdx` is a streaming parser.
-It takes a CDX byte stream as input (regardless of the source), and outputs an object stream of CDXRecord objects with the named attributes set to the corresponding values from the CDX stream.
+It takes a CDX byte stream as input (regardless of the source), and outputs an object stream of `CDXRecord` objects with the named attributes set to the corresponding values from the CDX stream.
 Additionally, a plain object containing these attributes is available as the `data` attribute, for easy (JSON) serialization.

 The signature is automatically parsed from the first line of the CDX data.
 Specifying a custom signature is not currently supported.
+If a field is not specified (that is, it is either not listed in the signature or its value is `-`), it will simply not be set on the `CDXRecord`.

 ```javascript
 var cdx = require("cdx"),